 LOL!
 Yeah, bosom buddies is a tad frightening!
 If you could be one villain from a book who would you choose and why?

 I’m using “villain” loosely here because personally, I don’t think she is one, but Scarlett O’Hara from Gone With the Wind would be my choice.
 Man, that woman had some nerve and determination like I’ve never seen.
-Her methods were a bit
+Her methods were a bit…let’s say…skewed.
+But her motivations of protecting her family and land were very noble.

 She happens to be one of my favorite characters.
 I could go on and on, but “I’ll have to think about that another day.”
 (Hand over forehead as if I might pass out.)
 So, what are you currently working on?
 Tell us a little about it.

-Prairie Breeze is a mail-order bride story gone terribly wrong.
+Prairie Breeze isa mail-order bride story gone terribly wrong.
 Victoria Sutton impulsively accepts an advertisement to marry Benjamin Black, who is headed west to Oregon Territory.
 Only Benjamin has no interest in marriage whatsoever and is clueless to the marital ad his well-meaning father placed in his name.
 When the two meet, naïve to the others’ identity, sparks fly.
 But not just the good kind.

 Is there a question you’d like to ask everyone?